introlatin/introlatin.github.io/docs/04-textbook/01-substantives/09-demonstratives-and-intensives.md

 ## Demonstratives

 In the last unit, you learned about [personal and reflexive pronouns](personal-and-reflexive-pronouns).
-There are other kinds of pronouns that indicate a different kind of relationship to the antecedent that the pronouns are replacing; we'll encounter two new ones in this unit.
+There are other kinds of pronouns that indicate a different kind of relationship to the antecedents that the pronouns are replacing; we'll encounter two new ones in this unit.

 For example, there are irregular pronouns called **demonstratives** that serve to **point out** something that is nearby or far away from the speaker (from the Latin *demonstrāre*, "to point out").
 Note that these pronouns can stand on their own, or they can also function as **adjectives** that modify an explicit noun.
 If a pronoun, we can sometimes treat it like a [substantive adjective](3rd-declension-adjectives#substantives) and supply a word like "man/men", "woman/women", "person/people", or "thing/things", depending on the gender and number of the pronoun, if our translation calls for it.